Cookies

 7. Monitor transactions in online banking and the app

 Pay close attention to bank accounts and payment cards, especially around holidays, large discount events and leading up to Christmas, when there are unusually many entries.
-In Landsbankinn’s app, you can set up notifications to receive an alert when credit cards and prepaid cards are used to make cardless payment, i.e. ecommerce.
+In Landsbankinn’s app, you can set up notifications to receive an alert when credit cards and prepaid cards are used to make cardless payment, i.e. online.

 8. Know your merchant